alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    ![](images/user_guide/1st_logon_sharedVMdesktop.png)

-4. Insert your credentials as per the example below:
+3. Insert your credentials as per the example below:

    ![](images/user_guide/logon_VMdesktop.png)

    If you get a warning:

-   > Oops, we couldn't connect to "Shared VM (Desktop)"
+   > Oops, we couldn't connect to "DSVM Main (Desktop)"
    >
    > We couldn't connect to the gateway because of an error.